 The one thing all my clients unanimously agree upon is the cost savings factor.
 With these clients, I’ve seen that many companies save money and have greater resilience in a data center.

 Savings in Power Costs

 We all know that data centers are power-hungry and the need of the hour is to reduce power costs.
 The preliminary planning, designing and construction costs alone eat up close to 25% of your budget while setting up a data center.

-With today’s construction costs skyrocketing, enterprises need to invest heavily on creating the infrastructure.
-Add to that the maintenance costs and the security, power and cooling costs as well and colocation would be the best alternative.
+With today’s construction costs skyrocketing, enterprises need to invest heavily in creating the infrastructure.
+Add to that the maintenance costs and the security, power, and cooling costs as well and colocation would be the best alternative.

 The Scalability Factor

 DataCenterandColocation is a free professional and non-bias service provided to clients for selecting the right data center, colocation, managed hosting or cloud facility for their requirements.
 DataCenterandColocation is one of the largest colocation site consulting firms in the United States.
 They represent approximately 3000 data centers and colocation centers in the United States and Canada.
-At no cost to clients, they identify specific space, location, power and security requirements, solicit proposals, professionally analyze the responses, compare the strengths and weaknesses of each facility, negotiate pricing and deliver highly competitive bids for colocation.
-They also perform comparative analysis of in-house vs. design build services, wholesale data center space and data connectivity.
+At no cost to clients, they identify specific space, location, power and security requirements, solicit proposals, professionally analyze the responses, compare the strengths and weaknesses of each facility, negotiate to price and deliver highly competitive bids for colocation.
+They also perform a comparative analysis of in-house vs. design-build services, wholesale data center space, and data connectivity.